 Do you remember using cookbooks when you were little?
 I had three favorites that instantly spring to mind, conjuring strong memories of afternoons measuring, stirring, rolling, and kneading alongside my parents in the kitchen.
-A beloved Kinder-Krunchies snack book that looked self-published and had a recipe for peanut butter balls that I *still* use to this day when I need a satisfying little treat.
-The Better Homes and Garden Step-By-Step Kids’ Cookbook (with a complimentary microwave cooking book – ahhh, the eighties!) and my mom’s Betty Crocker Kids Cookbook, with simple kid concoctions that included clever ideas for DIY food accessories and party decor.
+A beloved Kinder-Krunchies snack book that had a recipe for peanut butter balls that I *still* use to this day when I need a satisfying little treat.
+The Better Homes and Garden Step-By-Step Kids’ Cookbook (with a complimentary microwave cooking book – ah, the eighties).
+And my mom’s Betty Crocker Kids Cookbook, with simple kid concoctions that included clever ideas for DIY food accessories and party decor.
 Although I wouldn’t recommend it for kids today (some of the themed foods of the fifties are as culturally insensitive and cringe-inducing as you might expect) it featured a cool Mid-Century illustration style I relished as a kid and am still a sucker for in modern cookbooks.

 I didn’t realize it at the time of course, but those simple cookbooks were a fantastic tool for life skill development.
 They offered a different, more technical form of reading than I was used to with picture books.
 A foundation for instruction and order understanding.
 And they provided my first introduction to math in everyday practice.
 They were core to my sense of confidence and helped me to become an independent learner.